 This offering involves the potential sale of up to 10,102,000 shares of our Class A Common Stock, which represents approximately 56% of our total outstanding shares of Class A Common Stock on October 31, 2024.
 Once the registration statement that includes this prospectus is effective and during such time as it remains effective, the Selling Stockholders will be permitted to sell the shares registered hereby.
-The resale, or anticipated or potential resale, of a substantial number of shares of our Class A Common Stock and could make it more difficult for our shareholders to sell their shares of Class A Common Stock at such times and at such prices as they deem desirable.
+The resale, or anticipated or potential resale, of a substantial number of shares of our Class A Common Stock may have a material negative impact on the market price of our Class A Common Stock and could make it more difficult for our shareholders to sell their shares of Class A Common Stock at such times and at such prices as they deem desirable.